LQXshane/500c1face/AWS EC2/README.md

 * PHP and python, as well as dlib and OpenCV bindings

 In short, this is usually called a LAMP server.
 In this folder I am presenting mostly tutorials for setting up the forementioned environments.

+* PHP_MySQL

+> A pracice and two completed .php file used for mysql-php connection that could connect whatever information stored in mysql database(Witch101) and deliver it to the frontend.